Tugcga/pyaswasm/README.md

 This is loader of [AssemblyScript](https://www.assemblyscript.org/) wasm-modules for Python.
 It use [Wasmer for Python](https://github.com/wasmerio/wasmer-python) as backend.
 This loader is a direct port of the default [AssemblyScript loader](https://github.com/AssemblyScript/assemblyscript/tree/main/lib/loader) from JavaScript to Python.
 Also we use [wasmbind](https://github.com/miracle2k/wasmbind) as reference.

+AssemblyScript loader is deprecated since AssemblyScript 0.20.x.
+Our loader correctly works with all wasm-files, compiled by AssemblyScript 0.19.x and earlier.
+It should works also with wasm-files from AssemblyScript 0.2x.y, but it is not exactly.

 ## How to install

 Simply